VNemani14/HIconstruct_optimize/README.md

-This repository contains parts of code for the publication " Health Index Construction with Feature Fusion Optimization for Predictive Maintenance of Physical Systems" by _Venkat Nemani, Austin Bray, Adam Thelen, Chao Hu, Steve Daining_ submitted to **Structural and Multidiciplinary Optimization** (SMO) special issue on _Advanced Optimization Enabling Digital Twin Technology_. (currently in print as of Oct 15 2022)
+This repository contains parts of code for the publication " Health Index Construction with Feature Fusion Optimization for Predictive Maintenance of Physical Systems" by _Venkat Nemani, Austin Bray, Adam Thelen, Chao Hu, Steve Daining_ submitted to **Structural and Multidiciplinary Optimization** (SMO) special issue on _Advanced Optimization Enabling Digital Twin Technology_. (accepted, currently in print as of Oct 15 2022)

 We use two publicly available datasets
  - XJTU-SY bearing run-to-failure dataset